gleam-wisp/wisp/examples/07-logging/README.md

 gleam test  # Run the tests
 ```

-This example shows how to route requests to different handlers based on the
+This example shows how to log messages using the BEAM logger.
-request path and method.

 This example is based off of the ["routing" example][routing], so read that
 one first.
 The additions are detailed here and commented in the code.